espitiaandres/penguin/README.md

 @penguin()
 def foo(test1, test2=None):
-    # NOTE: this function can be anything!
+    # Note: this function can be anything!
     for i in range(10000000):
         pass
     return "test", True